Harsh-Verma1981/Zenzloom/README.md

+This project is still on development some features are there only.
+Sorry for Inconvenience.

 Zenzloom – MERN E-Commerce Platform

 Zenzloom is a full-stack e-commerce web application built using the MERN stack (MongoDB, Express, React, Node.js).